Abecid/abecid.github.io/docs/_posts/2022-10-11-knowledge-distillation-ir.md

 ## 4. Experiments
 ### 4.1.
 Setup
-Pretrain the teacher with Eth-XGaze and MPII Dataset.
-Additional training and validation on near infrared images of AI Hub dataset[15].
+We pretrain the teacher with six datasets: Eth-XGaze, Gaze-360, GazeCapture, RT-Gene, EyeDiap, and MPIIGaze.
+We then test other methods against the AI Hub near-infrared image dataset[15] to evaluate and compare the performance of each method on infrared images.
+We also employ techniques[32,33] to normalize the gaze datasets by standardizing the head pose by rotating the virtual camera.
+Additional training on the student model was done with the AI Hub near-infrared dataset.
 ### 4.2.
 Training Details
-We perform our experiments on NVIDIA 3080 GPU.
+We perform our experiments on NVIDIA RTX 3080.
 The resolution for input images in all the experiments is set as 224×224, following the conventions of [5], while different from [25], which employs 448×448as the resolution of input for training on Gaze360.
 We take ResNet-50 [26] as the backbone to extract features for all experiments  if  without  extra  annotation,  a  2-layers  MLP  as CR predictor to generate 128-dim CR feature vectors, and an FC layer to regress a 2-dim gaze vector for pitch and yaw angles respectively.
 For domain generalization task CDGon source domainDE, we follow [27], set the batch size as 16, use the Adam optimizer with a learning rate of 1×10−3 and train for 100 epochs using a decay factor 0.1 every 10 epochs.
 For CDG on source domainDG, we follow [28], set the batch size as 16, use the Adam optimizer with a learning rate of 1×10−3 and train for 100 epochs.
 For domain adaptation tasks, the hyperparameter setting keeps the same as that in domain generalization task CDG in source domainDE.
 ### 4.3.
 Domain adaptation
+We fine-tune models pretrained on RGB gaze images with near-infrared images using different domain adaptation methods.
+Using the vanilla domain adaptation, the source domain is available and we then perform CWRL on the target domain.
+The CWRL module outperforms other models by a wide margin.
 $$ \begin{center}
  \begin{tabular}{||c c c c||}
  \hline
  Method & IR Performance \\ [0.5ex]
  \hline\hline
- Baseline[11] & 2.356 \\
+ Baseline[11] & 3.356 \\

+ GazeAdv[29] & 2.589 \\

+ PureGaze[31] & 2.312 \\

+ PnP-GA[32] & 2.038 \\

- CRGA & 2.196 \\
+ CRGA[10] & 1.996 \\

  GazeCWL & 1.823 \\